cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 the increased weight of the uplifting Andes influenced the Nazca-South America convergence rate.

-Aspects of topographic stresses are also found in common models of orogenic dynamics.
-For example, topographic loading is central to thin viscous sheet models [e.g., @birdpiper80; @flesch2010gpe] for lithospheric deformation.
+Additionally, topographic stresses play a role in common models of orogenic dynamics.
+For example, topographic loading is central to thin viscous sheet models of lithospheric deformation [e.g., @birdpiper80;
+@flesch2010gpe].
 Critical taper models for thrust or extensional wedges [e.g. @dahlen1990; @xiao1991] incorporate both variation in vertical stress due to changing elevation as well as a shear stress contributed by the slope of the wedge surface.
 Critical taper models also incorporate the idea that in a growing wedge, progressively increasing topographic stresses may eventually prevent continued slip on a given fault plane, and strain will instead be transferred to the toe of the thrust wedge where the stress state is more favorable.
+Of particular relevance to this work are 'fixed boundary' models of gravitational collapse and spreading [@rey2001], where an excess of gravitational potential energy associated with the high topography and thickened crust of eastern Tibet causes a transfer of rock to the foreland through horizontal contraction at the rangefront [e.g., @dewey1988; @liuyang2003; @copleymckenzie2007].
+This process may be aided by a weak (sub)horizontal structure at depth (such as a shear zone or weak crustal channel) that is capable of transferring the vertical and radial stresses from topography throughout an orogen to its margins, leading to contraction there [e.g., @clark2005, @burchfiel2008,
+@fleschbendick2012].

 The contributions of variable topography to the full stress field in the elastic upper crust has been studied on smaller spatial